streetcomplete/StreetComplete/QUEST_GUIDELINES.md

 Consider the following:

 ### Limitations of SCEE
-- 🌟 Only existing elements can be extended, and only free-floating nodes can be added, moved or removed.
+- 🌟 Only existing elements can be extended, but nodes can be moved, removed and added (free-floating or to a single way).
 - ✂️ The geometry of elements cannot be changed (except splitting up ways and moving single nodes)

 ### General guidelines